-The Hospital Harm measure reflects hospitalizations with at least 1 occurrence of unintended harm — harm that could be prevented with the use of known, evidence-based practices.
+The Hospital Harm Measure reflects hospitalizations with at least one occurrence of potentially preventable harm — harm that could be prevented with the use of known, evidence-based practices.

-Healthcare Excellence Canada’s President and CEO, Jennifer Zelmer, responds to the latest data and highlights what people working in healthcare and those receiving care can do.
+Healthcare Excellence Canada’s President and CEO, Jennifer Zelmer, responds to the latest data and the importance of supporting people working in hospital settings and across the continuum of care to enable safer care.

-This collaboration between the Canadian Institute for Health Information (CIHI) and Healthcare Excellence Canada is aimed at answering the question "how often do patients experience harm in hospital?"
+The collaboration between the Canadian Institute for Health Information (CIHI) and Healthcare Excellence Canada on hospital harm is aimed at answering the question, "How often do patients experience harm in hospital?"

 This initiative uses administrative data to develop a patient safety measure for inpatient care.